korydraughn/irods_clang_format_configuration/README.md

 # If you receive this message and you have unstaged changes, you may need to run the following to
 # allow changes to those files as well.
-#   git clang-format -f [OPTIONS ...]
+#   git clang-format -f
 if output not in messages:
     print('Run git clang-format [-f], then commit.\n')
     exit(1)

 exit(0)
 ```
-To test, modify a C/C++ file and commit the changes.&nbsp; You should receive a message stating that you need to run `git clang-format`.
+To test, modify a C/C++ file and commit the changes.&nbsp; You should receive a message stating that you need to run
-To format, type `git clang-format` and you should be good to go.&nbsp; The tool will only format the modified code.
+`git clang-format`.&nbsp; Do just that and you should be good to go.&nbsp; The tool will only format the modified code.

 ### Official Clang-Format v3.8 Documentation
 - [Home](http://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormat.html)